DreamyMemories/evidence-retrieval/README.md

 ## Running the Models

-To run the models, open up the `prediction.ipynb` notebook in Jupyter and follow the instructions to load the models and perform predictions on new data.
+To run the models, open up the `inferenceNLU.ipynb` notebook in Jupyter and follow the instructions to load the models and perform predictions on new data.